Bridget Moynahan

-Kathryn Bridget Moynahan (born April 28, 1971) is an American actress and model best known for her role as Erin Reagan in the police drama Blue Bloods.
+Kathryn Bridget Moynahan (born April 28, 1971) is an American actress and former model.
 She graduated from Longmeadow High School in Massachusetts in 1989 and began pursuing a career in modeling.
-She appeared in department-store catalogs and magazines, and after doing television commercials, began taking acting lessons.
+Moynahan appeared in department-store catalogs and magazines, and after doing television commercials, began taking acting lessons.
 She made her television debut in a guest appearance in the comedy series Sex and the City in 1999, where she later had a recurring role as Natasha.